Generated at: 2026-05-16 05:52:53

 Sakurai

 As with other products, today's consumers conduct thorough research online before making direct inquiries.
-I felt that for corporate clients as well, capturing pre-purchase behavior at the earliest possible stage would be a key factor in our future sales activities.
+I felt that for corporate customers as well, capturing pre-purchase behavior at the earliest possible stage would be a key factor in our future sales activities.

 Deciding Factors for Implementation